It seems as if everyone and their mom knows about Mystic, Connecticut.

 This unique swing bridge follows a similar construction to more famous drawbridges, like the London Bridge.

-In the warm months, this bridge lifts every 40 to 60 minutes for boat traffic, so there should be plenty of opportunities to see the bridge in action while visiting the surrounding downtown.
+In the warm months, this bridge lifts every 40 to 60 minutes for boat traffic.
+So there should be plenty of opportunities to see the Mystic River Bascule Bridge in action while visiting the surrounding downtown.

 5) Historic Downtown Mystic